 The Trade Desk is one of the best database management software services for marketers.
 You can use it to reach relevant audiences by making data-driven real-time decisions.

-Be it audience segmentation, lookalike modeling, analytics, or offline to audience mapping, this tool can do it all for you.
+Be it audience segmentation, lookalike modeling, data analytics, or offline to audience mapping and data visualization, this tool can do it all for you.

 Image via The Trade Desk